Skip to main content

 As a result, regulatory agencies and environmental organizations are increasingly focusing on monitoring and mitigating manganese levels in drinking water to safeguard public health beyond aesthetic considerations.

 Currently, there is no regulatory mandate for public water supplies to routinely test for manganese.
-However, the EGLE is addressing this concern through initiatives like the Statewide Manganese Occurrence Study (SEECS).
+However, US EPA has established a drinking water advisory for manganese, and EGLE is conducting the aforementioned manganese occurrence study in Gogebic and Marquette counties.

 Resources